You’ve probably heard stories from people who say they can’t eat wheat in the U.S. but can eat it in Europe.

 When traveling in Europe, chances are you’re dining at restaurants and eating fresh foods from bakeries.
 You’re not eating frozen dinners, canned soups, fast food, and packaged foods galore.

-You might also be enjoying freshly baked artisan sourdough bread, which contains lactobacilli that helps to break down gluten molecules and make the bread more digestible.
-These fresh-baked foods don’t contain preservatives; instead, they’re made with simple, clean ingredients that are likely gentler on the tummy.
+You might also enjoy freshly baked artisan sourdough bread, which contains lactobacilli that help to break down gluten and make the bread more digestible.
+Plus, these fresh-baked foods don’t contain preservatives; instead, they’re made with clean ingredients that could be gentler on the tummy.

 (4) You’re Moving More and Stressing Less

-There are a few other reasons why traveling in Europe might be kinder on your digestive tract.
+There are a few other reasons why traveling in Europe might be kinder to your digestive tract.

 For starters, you might be moving around more, especially after meals.
 Walking after meals has been shown to aid in digestion.

 Furthermore, you’re probably stressing less.
-You’re relieved of day-to-day stress; numerous studies have tied stress to poor digestion and gut health.
-Instead, your days might be filled with leisurely meals and enjoying the sights and sounds of the world.
+Numerous studies have tied stress to poor digestion and gut health.
+Instead, when traveling in Europe, your days are filled with leisurely meals and sightseeing.
 Fresh air and laughter might be the best medicine for keeping tummy woes at bay.

 (5) A Healed Gut Can Tolerate [Some] Wheat

-It’s possible that some people can tolerate wheat on vacation because they have strong, sealed guts after having avoided wheat for so long.
+It’s possible that some people with gluten intolerance can tolerate wheat on vacation because they have strong, sealed guts after having avoided wheat for so long.

-A healthy, strong gut is likelier to tolerate a minor gluten assault.
+A healthy, strong gut is better able to tolerate a minor gluten assault.
 However, when you return home, your gut has begun to deteriorate due to all the wheat exposure, and that’s when your symptoms start to re-emerge.

 Remember, only some people will be able to tolerate a little wheat.
-Most people with gluten intolerance will become more intolerant to wheat due to a loss of oral tolerance, which I explain in detail in this article.
+Most people with gluten intolerance will become more intolerant to wheat due to a loss of oral tolerance.
+People with celiac disease should never eat gluten as it will always trigger an autoimmune assault on their bodies.

 Do You Really Want to Test It?